stackmaestro/searchsmartly-poi/README.md

 - The application will be accessible at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
 - Access the Django admin site at [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) and log in with your superuser credentials to manage PoIs.

+## Possible Next Steps

+Thank you for reviewing this project!
+Here are the next steps I plan to take:
+- Implement parallel processing for large CSV files to reduce import times, leveraging multi-core processors by splitting files and processing them in parallel using Python's multiprocessing or concurrent.futures modules.
+- Write comprehensive test cases to ensure code reliability and stability.
+- Integrate automated testing into the project's CI pipeline for regular testing and issue detection.

 ## Ideas for Improving

 ### Parallel Data Processing